VINCENTOGEMBO/LaVIWaB/README.md

     - observational run: semi-observational outflow `input_data/outflow`
     - attribution runs: calculated by the model using the Agreed Curve.

 The model is based on the Python version from [Pietroiusti et al. 2024, ESD, "Possible role of anthropogenic climate change in the record-breaking 2020 Lake Victoria levels and floods"](https://esd.copernicus.org/articles/15/225/2024/).
+The version was improved to include lake levels and lake extent/area with future projections.

 ## Data for the LaVIWaB model